jjbeto/jjbeto.github.io/content/blog/2019/11/30/developing_this_blog_with_hugo_part_1/index.md

 **The answer is: no, not really.**

 I'm kind of methodic, I don't like to read blogs or sites that looks too flooded with information and mainly: I hate to look at a content and fill confused to follow up.
-Well I'm sure that I'm not a good writer myself, and English is not my mother language too, so it's kinda complicated to get things done whitout too much mess.
+Well I'm sure that I'm not a good writer myself, and English is not my mother language too, so it's kinda complicated to get things done without too much mess.

 For that I did some research about `how to organize my posts in a way that somebody else can understands it` and...
 No lucky 😅